BTNeandertha1/BTDiablo/README.md

 Please submit your own ideas in the Future Ideas issue and they may be added later on!

 - Add a "Challenge area"
-- make wanderer do something?
+- Make wanderer do something?
 - Add more evil urns?
+- Super Chest Rarity Nerf?
+- Buff Necromancer some how?

 # Corruption Ideas
 Please see the [Corruption Ideas](https://github.com/BTNeandertha1/BTDiablo/issues/14) issue.